groverlab/groverlab.github.io/_hnbfpr/2026-08-26-ai-counterfeit-cosmetics.markdown

 > 🤖 "Spacing Glitches ([Images B3](/assets/rhode_B3.JPG) & [B6](/assets/rhode_B6.JPG)): The box includes an errant space in **'SERVIC ES LIMITED'**, while the back of the tube omits the space in **'LIMITED,STANLAW'**.

 ✅ Correct for both.
-It's interesting that the missing space in **'LIMITED,STANLAW'** affects both Package A and Package B, even though many other elements of the packaging are different.
-I also noticed these typos.
+It's interesting that the missing space in **'LIMITED,STANLAW'** affects both Package A and Package B, even though many other elements of the packaging are different between A and B.  I also noticed these typos.

 <br>